-The goal of the exhibit is for each person to embark on their own personal journey, imagining their own unique valuables.
-It is an opportunity to reflect on what is important in these times of ever-present climate caused adversities.
+The sculptures, like a phoenix literally rising from the ashes, bring new life to what was lost.
+The goal of the exhibit is for each person to embark on their own personal journey, imagining their own unique valuables, and it is an opportunity to reflect on what is important in these times of ever-present climate caused adversities.

 Visitors are encouraged to bring their own memories to share during this exhibit.
 Sharing is simple.
 Bring an image and a description or short personal story on a half-sheet of paper or (preferably) on a 5”x7” card (example below).
 These personal memories will be tacked to the walls of the Elaine Jacob Foyer, to be shared with everyone who comes through the exhibit.
 After posting your memory and enjoying the posted memories of others, take time to explore the exhibit of “My Valuables” in the Burnett Gallery.
 The exhibit includes sculpture by Peg Videtta, and photography and paintings by Bill Apton.